elisseck/com.elisseck.civihoneypot/README.md

 3) Navigate to CiviCRM>Administer>Honeypot Settings and set at least one Form ID, and at least one field name.

 Next Priority:
 Suggestions welcome, open an issue in this repo.
-I can't promise anything that isn't in line with what this organization needs.
+I currently can't promise things not in line with what this organization needs, but please feel free to PR!